-It can help to test your pitch on a couple of people who have nothing to do with your business or industry.
+It’s a good idea to test your pitch on a couple of people who have nothing to do with your business or industry.
 Once you’ve given your pitch, get them to explain back to you what your business does and why.

 Market and competition